 What is digestive enzyme therapy used for?

-Digestive enzyme therapy is used to relieve the digestive problems commonly found in people with autism spectrum disorder (ASD).
-It’s claimed that doing this will help reduce the characteristics of ASD – for example, difficulties with social and communication skills.
+Digestive enzyme therapy is used to relieve the digestive problems that autistic people commonly experience.
+It’s claimed that doing this will help reduce the characteristics of autism – for example, difficulties with social and communication skills.

 Where does digestive enzyme therapy come from?

-In the 1980s and 1990s, it was first suggested that people with autism spectrum disorder (ASD) might not digest food proteins very well, particularly the proteins casein (found in milk) and gluten (found in wheat).
+In the 1980s and 1990s, it was first suggested that autistic people might not digest food proteins very well, particularly the proteins casein (found in milk) and gluten (found in wheat).

 Based on this idea, certain therapies were developed.
 First came elimination diets.
 After some difficulties with these, enzyme therapy was developed as an alternative treatment to help with protein digestion.